CalvinHartwell/canonical-kubernetes-demos/cdk-minio/README.md

 kubectl apply -f minio-standalone.yaml
 ```

-If there are problems, it can be delete and re-applied:
+If there are problems, it can be deleted and the previous command can be re-run to re-deploy the solution:

 ```
 kubectl delete -f minio-standalone.yaml